 Planning Your Estate To Meet Your Goals

-In Indiana, the estate planning process can get more complex the more comprehensive you want your plan to be.
+The estate planning process can get more complex the more comprehensive you want your plan to be.
 There are typically four documents that must be drafted through the process.

 - A will: This document will describe your assets and personal property in as much detail as you desire.
 Often, a will is referred to as a document that details “who gets what and when.”

 - Durable power of attorney: This could also be referred to as a financial power of attorney.
 This document allows you to name another individual to make financial decisions if you are unable to do so.

 - Health care power of attorney: This could also be referred to as medical power of attorney.
 Here, you can name a proxy who can make medical decisions for you if you become medically unable to do so.

 - Living will: Often used in conjunction with a health care power of attorney, a living will gives instructions regarding the use of life-sustaining measures.
 This document clearly establishes your desires, but does not name a proxy who can make decisions for you.

 We will discuss the documents and other items that are right for your needs and goals.